 With that in mind, we decided to pick the brains of David Bourgeois and Patrick Leonard, and ask them what are the signs that a business has outgrown their IT guy?

 Q1 – What is a telltale sign that an IT guy may be in over his head?

 - David: It takes him days to solve simple issues because he’s too busy handling other issues.
-Then those small issues build up and he has to fix the same problems over and over again because he can’t take the time to be proactive and projects get started quickly, but never finished.
+Then those small issues build-up and he has to fix the same problems over and over again because he can’t take the time to be proactive and projects get started quickly, but never finished.

 - Patrick: Yes, we’ve seen numerous prospects with great hardware sitting in boxes for months waiting for their IT guy to come install it.
-Another sign is him not being available on weekends due to family commitments; larger companies have redundancy and processes to prevent this from effecting you.
+Another sign is him not being available on weekends due to family commitments; larger companies have redundancy and processes to prevent this from affecting you.
 I’d say the biggest sign is always being reactive and putting out fires.
 It’s better to prevent fires than being able to put them out.

 Q2 – What challenges do businesses face when they’ve outgrown their IT team?